hayo03/Dialogflow-CX-Start-Tutorial/README.md

        - Transition: choose Page  and select “Get current weather” page
     - Click Save

-3. Create a route that transitions from “get current weather page” to End Flow page: this route should be called when all parameters are fulfilled.
+3. Create a route that transitions from “Get current weather" page to End Flow page: this route should be called when all parameters are fulfilled.
 To create this route: <br>
-   - Select the Weather forecast” Flow in the Flows section.
+   - Select the "Weather forecast” Flow in the Flows section.
    - Click the Start node in the graph.
    - Add the following intent route:
        - condition: $page.params.status="FINAL"
-       - Fulfillement (What the Agent will aswer to the user):  There is clear sky in $session.params.city
+       - Fulfillement (What the Agent will answer to the user):  There is clear sky in $session.params.city
        - Transition: choose Page  and select “End Flow” page
    - Click Save

 Congratulations!
-Now you can test your agent to test whether your flow is correctly defined:
+Now you can test your agent to test if your flow is correctly created:

-<b> Test the Weather forecast: </b><br>
+<b> Test the Weather forecast flow: </b><br>
 1. Click the Test Agent button to open the simulator.<br>
 2. Enter "What does the weather forecast look like?" and press enter.<br>
-3. The agent will provides you the weather forecast information.<br>
+3. The agent will request you to provide the city and then provides you the weather forecast.<br>

 ## Exercice
 Create and test the Restaurant reservation flow.
 [Here](https://github.com/hayo03/Dialogflow-CX-Start-Tutorial/tree/main/Exercice) we provide some guidance steps.
 ## <a name="reuseinformation"></a>Reusing information between flows
-After completing both flows, the agent will be able to handle the user requests about both weather forecast information and restaurant reservation.
-However, when you interact with the agent, you will notice that it may ask for information already provided by a user.
-As shown below, the agent asks the user "where are you" despite the fact that he already provided his city in one of the previous turns. <br>
+After completing both flows, the agent will be able to handle user requests about both weather forecast and restaurant reservation.
+However, when you interact with the agent, you will notice that it may ask you for information that you already provided.
+As shown below, the agent asks the user "what is your location" despite the fact that he already provided his/her city in one of the previous turns. <br>

 To avoid such an issue, the agent needs to exploit the context well, i.e.,  any information that can be leveraged from the previous conversation turns or any other sources (e.g., user profile).
 In this tutorial, we are interested in exploiting the previous conversation turns as the main source for the context.
-Indeed, in Dialogflow CX,  there is an interesting feature called Parameter preset (in the fulfillment section) that allows to set or override parameter values.
-So we will exploit this feature in order to reuse information from sessions parameters that represents parameters fulfilled in the previous turns.
+Indeed, in Dialogflow CX,  there is an interesting feature called Parameter preset (in the fulfillment section) that allows to set or override the parameter values.
+So we will exploit this feature in order to reuse information from session parameters that represents the parameters fulfilled in the previous turns.
 To do so : <br>
-1. Select “current weather” page in Weather forecast flow and edit the already defined route
+1. Select “Get current weather” page in Weather forecast flow and edit the already defined route.
-2. Find Parameter preset feature within the  fulfillment section and
+2. Find Parameter preset feature within the fulfillment section.
 3. Click on Add Parameter and add the following:
    - Parameter: location;
    - Value: "$session.params.city"